circlefin/malachite/specs/consensus/misbehavior.md

 # Misbehavior detection and handling

-This documents describes different kinds of misbehavior by faulty processes that over time can harm the system (lead to disagreement), and how this misbehavior is defined and can be detected.
+This documents describes different kinds of misbehavior by faulty processes that over time can harm the system (lead to disagreement), and how each misbehavior is defined and can be detected.